theupdateframework/taps/tap1.md

 # Auxiliary Files

 TAPs may include auxiliary files such as diagrams.
-Such files must be named ``pep-XXXX-Y.ext``, where "XXXX" is the TAP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+Such files must be named ``tap-XXXX-Y.ext``, where "XXXX" is the TAP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

 # Reporting TAP Bugs, or Submitting TAP Updates